sallysujilee/rc0323-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

 - When using _concise body syntax_, how do you return an object literal? an example to return an object literal with concise body syntax is: const getObject = () => ({ key1: value1, key2: value2 });
+start with parameters, use arrow functions, wrap object literal with parentheses
 - In the expression
     ```js
     foo(() => 42);